Bluetab/td-audit/README.md

-# Truedat Data Audit
+# Truedat Audit

-TdAudit is a back-end service developed as part of Truedat project that supports the management of events
+TdAudit is a back-end service developed as part of the Truedat project that supports audit events and notifications.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites